vitorheidrich/q2-srs/README.md

 ```
 python setup.py install
 ```
-Check for a sucessful installation by running `qiime srs` from an active `qiime2` environment.
-A description of the q2-srs plugin and its commands should show up.
+Check for a sucessful installation by running `qiime srs`.
+A description of the q2-srs plugin should show up.

 ## Using